Nillows/EmbyActorReorder/README.md

 ## Usage

 ### Windows Users:
-Run the `RunActorReorder.bat` file by double-clicking on it.
+Run the `ActorReorder.bat` file by double-clicking on it.
 This batch file automates the setup and execution process, ensuring a smooth operation:
 - **Checks for an Existing Virtual Environment**: If not present, it creates one to isolate dependency installations from the global Python environment.
 - **Activates the Virtual Environment**: Ensures all commands and packages are run within this isolated environment.
 - **Installs Required Packages**: Automatically installs all necessary Python packages from `requirements.txt` to ensure that all dependencies needed by the script are available within the virtual environment.